 The financial statements have been prepared in accordance with the Financial Accounting Manual.
-Differences exist between the accounting principles and practices of the System and generally accepted accounting principles in the United States ("GAAP").
-The primary differences are the presentation of all security holdings at amortized cost, rather than at the fair value presentation requirements of GAAP, and the accounting for matched sale-purchase transactions as separate sales and purchases, rather than secured borrowings with pledged collateral, as is required by GAAP.
-In addition, the Bank has elected not to present a Statement of Cash Flows or a Statement of Comprehensive Income.
+Differences exist between the accounting principles and practices of the System and generally accepted accounting principles ("GAAP").
+The primary differences are the presentation of all security holdings at amortized cost, rather than at the fair value presentation requirements of GAAP, and the accounting for matched sale-purchase transactions as separate sales and purchases, rather than secured borrowings with pledged collateral, as is generally required by GAAP.
+In addition, the Bank has elected not to present a Statement of Cash Flows.
 The Statement of Cash Flows has not been included as the liquidity and cash position of the Bank are not of primary concern to the users of these financial statements.
-The Statement of Comprehensive Income, which comprises net income plus or minus certain adjustments, such as the fair value adjustment for securities, has not been included because as stated above the securities are recorded at amortized cost and there are no other adjustments in the determination of Comprehensive Income applicable to the Bank.
 Other information regarding the Bank's activities is provided in, or may be derived from, the Statements of Condition, Income, and Changes in Capital.
-Therefore, a Statement of Cash Flows or a Statement of Comprehensive Income would not provide any additional useful information.
+Therefore, a Statement of Cash Flows would not provide any additional useful information.
 There are no other significant differences between the policies outlined in the Financial Accounting Manual and GAAP.